FXinnovation/fx-terraform-module-azurerm-diagnostics-logging/examples/activity_log/README.md

-# Default example
+# Activity log example

-This will create some basic resource related to the diasgnostic settings.
+This will create basic mertic resources related to the diasgnostic settings.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements